roshanpoudyal/machine_learning_playground/README.md

 8. [Machine learning with python from tutorials point](https://www.tutorialspoint.com/machine_learning_with_python/index.htm)

 ##### Machine learning, deep learning and related books :
-1. Freely available online [deep learning book](https://www.deeplearningbook.org/) by Ian Goodfellow and Yoshua Bengio and Aaron Courville.
+1. The [Deep Learning textbook](https://www.deeplearningbook.org/) by Ian Goodfellow and Yoshua Bengio and Aaron Courville, is a resource intended to help students and practitioners enter the field of machine learning in general and deep learning in particular.
+The **online version of the book is now complete and will remain available online for free**.

 ##### Get started with:
 1. [Learn Machine Learning in 3 Months (with curriculum)](https://www.youtube.com/watch?v=Cr6VqTRO1v0) from Siraj Raval.